jia1217/ParallelProgammingLabs/docs/Labs/Lab2.md

 * Launch Vivado and select *File > Checkpoint > Open* at the *Getting Started Screen*.
 Select uart_led.dcp.
 Click OK.

-* If the schematic isn’t open by default, in the netlist tab, select the top-level instance, uart_led/system_wrapper, right-click and select Schematic.
+* If the schematic isn’t open by default, in the netlist tab, select the top-level instance, uart_led, right-click and select Schematic.
 You will see the hierarchical blocks.
 You can double-click on any of the first-level block and see the underlying blocks.
 You can also select any lower-level block in the netlist tab, right-click and select Schematic to see the corresponding level design.

 * In the netlist tab, select the top-level instance, uart_led, right-click and select Show Hierarchy.
 You will see how the blocks are hierarchically connected.